ayang2951/notes-machine-learning-theory/notes/learning.md

 ## Convergence Rates

 We are typically interested in the convergence and convergence rates of the <i>excess</i> risk rather than the risk itself.
 This is because we generally cannot expect the convergence of the actual risk: for example, in the case of regression, the noise of a new datapoint results in an irreducible term in the risk.
 Hence, we instead look at the convergence (and rates) for the excess risk.

+### Convergence Rates and Complexity of the Model Class

 In the literature&mdash;for instance, for ERM (empirical risk minimization)&mdash;we may see convergence rates for the excess risk of the form
 $$\mathcal E(\hat f) = \left(\frac{\mathcal C(\mathcal F)}{n}\right)^{\alpha},$$